AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 ## Dealing with tags in the code

 Every time we dereference a pointer to a heap object, we must first zero the tag bits.
-In the RTS, this is done with the macro (recently: inline function) `UNTAG_CLOSURE()`; in `.cmm` code this is done with the `UNTAG()` macro.
+In the RTS, this is done with the inline function (previously: macro) `UNTAG_CLOSURE()`; in `.cmm` code this is done with the `UNTAG()` macro.
 Surprisingly few places needed untagging to be added.